marydwyer/wg-identity-authentication/topics/interoperability.md

 # Interoperability of Services using User Identity

 ## Introduction
-This is a call for feedback on the topic of bringing interoperability and composability together with the privacy-friendly design of Internet Identity and other identity providers.
+This is a call for feedback on the topic of bringing interoperability and composability together with the privacy-friendly design of identity providers on the Internet Computer.
 This is an initiative of the Identity and Authentication Working Group.
 Community members are encouraged to actively participate and take part in the monthly working group sessions.

 This is a live document and will be expanded continuously as we go along the process outlined below.